andyfitzsuse/andyfitz.github.io/index.md

 SMAR got praise from the street.<br><br> I was Outfit's tech founder &amp; founding client.
 Revolutionizing operations as a brand manager</p>
 <br>

-<p class="scroll fade">At Red Hat, I set the tone for global regions and made the portfolio field ready within many unique constraints</p>
+<p class="scroll fade">At Red Hat, I set the tone for global regions, making the field experience world-class</p>

 <br>